 Each industrial visit is assessed by means of a word-processed report of a maximum of 400 words, and 2 supporting diagrams (if appropriate).
 All facts and images should be properly cited.
-The report must be submitted in hardcopy format to the Practical Class Technician no later than 7 days following the visit.
+The report must be submitted in hardcopy format to the Academic Administrative Assistant on the Friday of the week following the visit, between the hours of 11.00 am and 1.00 pm only.
 Thus, the report for a 4th week visit must be submitted during 5th week.
 Due to the pressure of student numbers, if you attend a visit you are required to submit a report on it.
-Failure to submit a report will result in a non-satisfactory mark.
+Failure to submit a report by the deadline will result in a non-satisfactory mark (0).
 Such non-satisfactory marks cannot then be superseded by the submission of an extra report based on another Departmentally-organised visit (but you may submit a report on a self-organised visit providing this is arranged and the report submitted within the agreed timeframe).
 Remember, you need to have submitted four visit reports before you sit your Part I examination at the end of your 3rd year.

-In addition to selecting from the Departmentally-organised visits, a maximum of two of the assessed visits may be selected from: the Industrial Tour (see Section 11.1), industrial placements (see 11.2) or personally-arranged industrial visits.
+In addition to selecting from the Departmentally-organised visits, a maximum of two of the assessed visits may be selected from: the Industrial Tour (see Section 11.1), industrial placements (see Section 11.2) or personally-arranged industrial visits.
 You are actively encouraged to submit a report from at least one visit that is not Departmentally-organised.

+To be eligible, this visit must be approved by the Industrial Visit Organiser and you should email them at least a week in advance of attendance (including any visits arranged during the vacation).
 If an individual or a group of students wish to organise a personal visit they must provide with their report a letter from a company representative, giving their name(s), the duration of the visit and confirming that they were shown around the site.
 The letter should be on company paper, and signed.
 Normally students organise these visits to take place during the vacations; if organised for term-time you should not miss any scheduled classes, lectures, practicals, or tutorials.
-The submission deadline for a self-organised visit that takes place during a vacation is Friday of week 1 of the term following the visit.
+The submission deadline for a self-organised visit that takes place during a vacation is Friday of week 1 between 11.00 am and 1.00 pm of the term following the visit.
 The Department does not provide travelling expenses for students on personal visits.
 A similar letter must be provided if you wish to submit a report on an industrial placement.

 The reports are marked by the Industrial Visits Organiser, and are graded good (5 marks), satisfactory (2 marks) or non-satisfactory (0 marks).
-Satisfactory reports must score a total of at least 40%.
-In addition, formative feedback will be given by the Industrial Visits Organiser on the first report that you submit.
+For this element of coursework as a whole to be judged satisfactory by the Examiners, normally (i) all four reports must be submitted and (ii) the four reports must score an average mark of at least 40%.
 In total, therefore, completion of 4 good reports will contribute 20 marks towards the Part I mark.
+Appendix L contains information on the criteria used for assessment.
+Formative feedback will be given by the Industrial Visits Organiser on the first report that you submit.